puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 ### Filing a good bug

 Simon Tatham, the developer of PuTTy, has a fantastic write-up on [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).
-It ought to be required reading for anyone participating in a software project, especially so for open-source projects like Puppet.
+It is highly recommended reading for anyone participating in the Puppet open-source project.

-New tickets can be opened on JIRA by following [this link](https://tickets.puppetlabs.com/secure/CreateIssue!default.jspa) or by clicking on the "Create Issue" button in the JIRA menu bar.
+New tickets can be opened in JIRA by following [this link](https://tickets.puppetlabs.com/secure/CreateIssue!default.jspa) or by clicking on the "Create Issue" button in the JIRA menu bar.
 After selecting the appropriate "Project" and issue "Type" (usually Bug or New Feature), please fill out the following fields:

 * Summary -- A short, accurate description of the problem.
 As Simon's article says, describe the facts of what you see ("Puppet gives the error message 'x' when I do 'y'") rather than opinion ("Puppet needs to stop printing 'y'").
-* Environment -- Due to the huge range of system configurations that Puppet works on, your operating system distribution and version, Ruby version and packager, Puppet and Facter versions and means by which you installed them, can all be highly relevant information that can make the difference between reproducibility and mystification for the next person to look at the bug report.
+* Environment -- Due to the huge range of system configurations that Puppet works on, information about your operating system distribution and version, Ruby version and packager, as well as Puppet and Facter versions and the means by which you installed them, can all be highly relevant information that can make the difference between reproducibility and mystification for the next person to look at the bug report.
-* Description -- A good description provides the information required for effect troubleshooting.
+* Description -- A good description provides the information required for effective troubleshooting.
   The following elements are particularly important:
   * Steps to reproduce -- What can another Puppet user do to reproduce the error?
-If the problem is from a manifest, it's very helpful to extract the relevant code down to as small a section of Puppet code as possible.
+    If the problem is from a manifest, it's very helpful to extract the relevant Puppet code down to as small a section as possible.
     As a bug reporter, just the process of disentangling the problematic Puppet code from your environment (classes, external node classifier, etc) can sometimes help you solve the problem yourself; however, even if it doesn't, it will greatly aid the developers and community members who are trying to help fix the problem.
   * Expected results -- What is the original problem you are trying to solve?
     It's possible that there's an avenue to solve your problem that is better supported or more well-understood and therefore won't trigger the bug.
-Additionally, having this information about _intent_ will help future people who might be searching for help solving the same problem.
+    Additionally, having this information about _intent_ will help users in the future who might be searching for help solving the same problem.
-  * Actual results -- Please provide specific, cut-and-pasted error messages from the output of Puppet/Facter/Ruby etc. Particularly for puppet, it's helpful to run with the `--debug --trace` options because those provide Ruby backtraces in event of an error.
+  * Actual results -- Please provide specific, cut-and-pasted error messages from the output of Puppet/Facter/Ruby etc.
+    Particularly for Puppet, it's helpful to run with the `--debug --trace` options because they will provide Ruby backtraces in event of an error.
   * Regression -- did this work in an earlier version and break when you upgraded?
-Regressions are a very real problem in a codebase as complicated as Puppet's, because it's very difficult to predict the side-effects of a change somewhere deep in the guts of the code.
+    Regressions are a very real problem in a codebase as complicated as Puppet's, as it's very difficult to predict the side-effects of a change somewhere deep in the guts of the code.
     If you are conversant with Git, it can be hugely helpful to run a `git bisect` on the problem to determine exactly where the regression was introduced.
     Scott Chacon's [Pro Git section on bisect](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git) is a great introduction to `git bisect`.

 ### Metadata you can use

-There are a number of metadata fields in JIRA, some of which are applicable to all projects while others are project specific.
+There are a number of metadata fields in JIRA, some of which are applicable to all projects and othersi that are project specific.
-When filing a new issue, filling in the following fields accurately makes bug triage a lot easier:
+When filing a new issue, filling in the following fields accurately makes bug triage a lot easier for all projects:

 * *Component(s)* -- components define the broad category that a ticket falls into.
-  When choosing values for this field, hovering the mouse over entries in the pull down list will display descriptions for what is covered by a given component.
+  When choosing values for this field, hover the mouse over entries in the pull down list to display descriptions for what is covered by a given component.
-  In general, an issue should be specific enough that it is covered by a single component --- but multiple components can be assigned if necessary.
+  In general, an issue should be specific enough that it is covered by a single component, but multiple components can be assigned if necessary.
 * *Labels* -- labels aid in searches and help further categorize tickets.
   The advantage labels offer over the "Components" field is that they are not limited to a fixed list and can be created as required.
-  However, this can lead to a proliferation of labels that overlap but are not quite duplicates.
+  However, this can lead to a proliferation of labels that overlap but are not quite duplicates, so take care when affixing labels to your bug.
 * *Affects Version(s)* -- The version in which you've experienced the bug.
   Generally issues that have been encountered and reproduced against the latest point release of a major version are going to get more attention than ones against older versions.
   If you do not see your version of Puppet listed, please try reproducing the bug against a newer version.